San Martin de los Andes City Travel Tips, Attractions & More

 - Bird enthusiasts visit San Martin to bird-watch and there are plenty of places that offer bird-watching tours for tourists, including Aves Patagonia.

 - The blue waters of Lago Lácar is also worth exploring by boat or by kayak.
 Companies like Naviera Lácar & Nonthué, Tiempo Tours, Lanin Turismo, Paralelo 40 Expediciones, and Pucará offer boat tours as well as raft and kayak rentals.
 Some of these tours will take you to the border at Hua Hum where you can spend a day exploring.
 Naviera also offers 40-minute ferry rides to the lovely beaches of Quila Quina and the Chachin Waterfalls.
+The experience might even convince you to purchase your own boat.
+If that were the case, then you can do searches like “new boats for sale Florida“, or nearby and find one.

 - Lago Lácar is also popular for diving.
 Check out its beauty underwater with a little help from Buceo de los Andes.